NoobieCoderLmao/coreone-multitool/README.md

 5. Webhook Deleter - Deletes webhooks.
 6. Webhook Hijacker - Makes it where you can talk through the webhook, or spam through it.
 7. Roblox ID Information - Tells you a Roblox User's information through their ID.

+# This is it's first version to expect it to be kind of bad, join the discord server if you want to rate it.